Ivy King

 Ivy King was the largest fission nuclear weapon to not attempt fusion boosting, yielding 500 kilotons of TNT.
 It was tested on November 16, 1952, on Enewetak Atoll in the Pacific, by the United States' Truman administration as part of Operation Ivy.
 Alongside the first multi-megaton thermonuclear test in Ivy Mike, the operation was in response to the nuclear weapons program of the Soviet Union.

-The production of Ivy King was hurried to be ready in case its sister project, Ivy Mike, failed in its attempt to achieve a thermonuclear reaction.
+The production of Ivy King was hurried to be ready in case its sister project, Ivy Mike, failed to achieve a thermonuclear reaction.
 Ivy King actually took place two weeks after Mike.
 Unlike the static experimental setup of the Sausage device in Ivy Mike, the Ivy King device was air-deliverable, and as the Mark 18 nuclear bomb, 90 weapons were produced by the Atomic Energy Commission.
 The weapons were extremely expensive due to the high mass of highly enriched uranium used in the core.

 On November 16, 1952 at 11:30 local time (23:30 GMT) a B-36H bomber dropped the bomb over a point 2000 ft north of Runit Island in the Enewetak atoll, resulting in a 500 kiloton explosion at 1480 ft.
 The tropopause height at the time of the detonation was about 58000 ft.
 The top of the King cloud reached about 75000 ft with the mushroom base at about 40000 ft.